muak/AiForms.Dialogs/README.md

 ### Properties

 * IsCanceledOnTouchOutside
-    * The bool value of whether canceling when out of the dialog is touched.
+    * The bool value of whether canceling when out of the dialog is touched. (default: ture)
 * OverlayColor
     * The background color out of the dialog.
 * UseCurrentPageLocation